patricktrainer/patricktrainer.github.io/content/posts/CTEs-and-Window-Functions-Unleashing-the-Power-of.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: CTEs-and-Window-Functions-Unleashing-the-Power-of
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

+# CTEs-and-Window-Functions-Unleashing-the-Power-of

-# CTEs-and-Window-Functions-Unleashing-the-Power-ofUltimately you’ll need to read and refer to the PostgreSQL documentation on [Window Functions](http://www.postgresql.org/docs/8.4/static/functions-window.html) and [Window Function Calls](http://www.postgresql.org/docs/8.4/static/sql-expressions.html#SYNTAX-WINDOW-FUNCTIONS), along with the [tutorial](http://www.postgresql.org/docs/8.4/static/tutorial-window.html) when using them in your own queries.
+Ultimately you’ll need to read and refer to the PostgreSQL documentation on [Window Functions](http://www.postgresql.org/docs/8.4/static/functions-window.html) and [Window Function Calls](http://www.postgresql.org/docs/8.4/static/sql-expressions.html#SYNTAX-WINDOW-FUNCTIONS), along with the [tutorial](http://www.postgresql.org/docs/8.4/static/tutorial-window.html) when using them in your own queries.
 Window functions are a special class of analytic functions that are applied to windows of rows.
 The frame is another logical concept only used by functions that are relative to the frame (like `first_value` / `last_value`)
 I think of window functions as falling into two categories: